 Ultrasone Signature DJ wins in the $1,000 closed back headphone category.
 Ultrasound's DJ headphone is a real sleeper in popularity.
 It is not well known.

 I hope to change that with this statement.
 "Wow".

 I used to be a DJ (in college) and this headphone really surprised me.
 The Ultrasone Signature DJ is better than most higher dollar Ultrasones.
-Sound is fast, detailed and engaging, comfortable and ergonomics of the headband and ear cups offer good isolation.
-These Ultrasone cans fold flat so they are great travelling headphones.
+The sound is fast, detailed and engaging, comfortable and ergonomics of the headband and ear cups offer good isolation.
+These Ultrasone cans fold flat so they are great traveling headphones.
 Give them a try for sure.